isc-projects/bind9/doc/arm/reference.rst

 ^^^^^^^^^^^^^^^

 ``automatic-interface-scan``

-   If ``yes`` and and supported by the operating system, automatically rescan network interfaces when the interface addresses are added or removed.
+   If ``yes`` and supported by the operating system, this automatically rescans network interfaces when the interface addresses are added or removed.
 The default is ``yes``.
-This configuration option does not affect time based ``interface-interval`` option, and it is recommended to set the time based ``interface-interval`` to 0 when the operator confirms that automatic interface scanning is supported by the operating system.
+This configuration option does not affect the time-based ``interface-interval`` option; it is recommended to set the time-based ``interface-interval`` to 0 when the operator confirms that automatic interface scanning is supported by the operating system.

-   The ``automatic-interface-scan`` implementation uses routing sockets for the network interface discovery, and therefore the operating system has to support the routing sockets for this feature to work.
+   The ``automatic-interface-scan`` implementation uses routing sockets for the network interface discovery; therefore, the operating system has to support the routing sockets for this feature to work.

 ``allow-new-zones``